 Kaja Solgaard Dahl is an industrial designer and ECAL graduate based in Oslo, Norway.
-She takes an interest in tactile design broadly; unrestricted by any one creative industry such as fashion design, furniture or luxury products, but rather a mixture of all them that enlightens whatever project she is working on at the time.
+She interested in tactile design but she's not restricted by any one creative industry such as fashion design, furniture or luxury products.
+Instead, her work is a mixture of all them.

 Now, Dahl is deeply involved with the world of evocative perfumes.
 Presented for the first time on stage at the Design Indaba Conference 2017, Dahl’s Cape Town-inspired scent is called “Tapputi and the sea.
 Cape Town edition”.
 It is a treat for the nose, meant to encapsulate everything that makes the city of Cape Town unique and present it without a visual cue or a single word.